BOOK A FREE DISCOVERY CALL

-Emotional Release Mindset Recipe: Your Beliefs about Emotions (10 mins)
+Emotional Release Mindset Lab: Your Beliefs about Emotions (10 mins)

-This recipe helps you uncover where your beliefs about emotions were learned—so you can respond to emotions (yours and your child’s) with more compassion, clarity, and choice instead of control, shutdown, or shame.
+This lab helps you uncover where your beliefs about emotions were learned so you can respond to emotions (yours and your child’s) with more compassion, clarity, and choice instead of control, shutdown, or shame.

 Disclaimer